Key Takeaways

 When you are not scheduled at the clinic, the city invites you to discover its charm on foot.
 Here are some emblematic, easily accessible attractions that will fill your time in a relaxing and memorable way:

-An attraction in the medieval heart of the city, where Gothic architecture and modern cafes create a pleasant contrast.
+A landmark in the medieval heart of the city, where Gothic architecture and modern cafés create a striking contrast.

-An oasis of tranquility and biodiversity spanning 14 hectares, from exotic greenhouses to the Japanese Garden and other collections of rare plants.
+A 14-hectare oasis of tranquillity and biodiversity, from exotic greenhouses to the Japanese Garden and other collections of rare plants.

 The main promenade for the people of Cluj, with shaded alleys and terraces ideal for relaxing walks after treatment.

-A space dedicated to relaxing pedalo rides to admire the elegant Casino building and the lake surroundings.
+A peaceful spot for pedalo rides, with lovely views of the elegant Casino building and the lake surroundings.

 The house where Hungarian King Matthias Corvin was born.
 It is one of the oldest buildings in Cluj, Transylvania.
 Throughout its history, the house has served as a prison, hospital and museum, and now houses an institute of visual arts.

 One of the few remaining defense towers of the old medieval fortress of Cluj.
-The bastion has been restored and transformed into a vibrant Urban Culture Center today.
+The bastion has been restored and transformed into a beautiful Urban Culture Centre today.

 Baroque building built between 1774-1785, by the German architect Johann Eberhard Blaumann, as the private residence of Count György Bánffy.
 Today the building houses the Cluj-Napoca Art Museum.